A broken ankle is also called a fractured ankle. It happens when one or more bones in the ankle joint break.

 Bimalleolar ankle fracture

-A bimalleolar ankle fracture involves both knobs in the ankle, which includes the fibula (lateral malleolus) and tibia (medial malleolus).
-These almost always require surgery to repair.
+A bimalleolar ankle fracture involves both knobs in the ankle, which include the fibula (lateral malleolus) and tibia (medial malleolus).
+Based on a

 It’s the second most common type of ankle break.